OpenTermsArchive/contrib-versions/Xing/Terms of Service.md

 The General Terms and Conditions for the use of the XING service and any additional terms for the use of individual applications are hereinafter referred to as **“GTC”**.

 The contract is concluded with New Work SE, Dammtorstraße 30, 20354 Hamburg, Germany.
-Further contact details, commercial register details as well as the name of a person authorised to represent New Work SE can be found in the “About this site” section.
+Further contact details, commercial register details as well as the name of a person authorised to represent New Work SE can be found in the About this site section.

 1\.
 Subject and basis for using XING